pcsanematsu/vis3Dvertex/README.md

 # voroVTK
 This repository modifies three examples from voro++ library by converting cell, face, and vertex data from the Voronoi tesselations into VTK polyhedral unstrtuctured meshes.
-In addition, it shows how to output binary or ASCII files in \*.vtu file format that can be read in [ParaView](https://www.paraview.org/).
-One examples shows how to output a series of files as a timeseries such that the user can create movies/animations.
+In addition, it shows how to output binary or ASCII files in \*.vtu file format that can be read in [ParaView](https://www.paraview.org/). [`random_points_vtk.cc`](random_points_vtk.cc) shows how to output a series of files as a timeseries such that the user can create movies/animations.

+The output files of the examples below are provided in the folder `output`.
+To create figures 4 and 6 of the manuscript, I provided two ParaView state files (`.pvsm`):
+* `threshold_2Dcross_section_filters.pvsm`: Figure 4
+* `calculator_filter.pvsm`: Figure 6
+For more details on how to implement, refer to manuscript under [Citation](#citation).

 ## Citation
 Please, if you use this in your publication, cite the following publication